 Pick a variable or expression from those already added to Watches, right-click it and choose Add Watchpoint:

-- Configure your watchpoint via the pop-up dialog: To access additional properties, click More Ctrl+Shift+F8 or select from the main menu:
+- Configure your watchpoint via the popup: To access additional properties, click More Ctrl+Shift+F8 or select from the main menu:

 Select or clear this checkbox to enable or disable the watchpoint.